mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *it is easier to find men who will volunteer to die, than to find those who are willing to endure pain with patience.*
+> *a man is rich in proportion to the number of things he can afford to let alone.*

 </div>
 <!-- quote-end -->